 The course content includes the following:

-- Aspects of acid/base equilibria, kinetics and electrochemical processes.
+Part 2 - Kinetics and Electrochemistry.
+Aspects of kinetics and electrochemical processes.

-- An introduction to chemical synthesis with particular reference to addition and substitution reactions.
+Part 3 - Synthetic and Bio-organic Chemistry.
+An introduction to chemical synthesis with particular reference to addition and substitution reactions.
 Strategies for synthesis and properties of biologically significant molecules will also be addressed.

 Specific Course Requirements